-Inspections and appraisals can be a huge part of the process when selling your house in San Diego.
+Inspections and appraisals can be a huge part of the process when selling your house in San Diego County.
 Real estate transactions can be quite complicated, so it is important to understand the process in order to make the best financial decisions.
-Read on to find out what home sellers need to know about inspections and appraisals in San Diego.
+Read on to find out what home sellers need to know about inspections and appraisals in San Diego County.

 Much news is brought to light for homeowners from having inspections and appraisals.
 These are typical processes of real estate transactions.
 Home inspections focus on the condition of the property structurally, as well as the systems which keep the home a comfortable and enjoyable property.
 This includes items such as air conditioning, heating, plumbing, electrical systems, water damage, termites, and the condition of the roof and foundation.
 The inspector will prepare a report for the buyers, to make them aware of any issues that were found.
 Depending on the conditions in the contract, after a negative report, buyers may have the option to request a time period for a second inspection, or even request a deduction on the price, to make the repairs themselves, the cost for the repairs is likely to fall on the seller’s head.
 It is wise to contact three professionals for estimates to get a realistic number as well as a timeline for completion.
 These out of pocket expenses can quite literally run into tens of thousands of dollars, depending on the severity of the problems found in the inspection.